 Although these qualities and behaviors may be more difficult to evaluate than research, scholarship, teaching and other traditional measures of academic performance, they are critical to the missions of the School of Medicine.
 Therefore, serious or repeated violations of these professionalism standards will be taken into account by department chairs and evaluation committees during performance reviews and at the time promotion or tenure decisions are made.
 Faculty members whose conduct departs from these precepts may also be expected to undergo professionalism or communication remediation, prescribed by the faculty member's department chair, the President or Director of a hospital medical staff or the Dean of the School of Medicine.
-In addition, serious or repeated violations of these professionalism standards may give rise to other disciplinary actions, which may include removal from patient care or teaching environments, suspension or termination of employment.
+Additionally, unprofessional conduct, especially if it is repeated, may lead to an assessment and evaluation by the Office of Professional Relations (OFR), the entity designated for this purpose by the SOM.
+Serious or repeated violations of these professionalism standards may give rise to other disciplinary actions, which may include removal from patient care or teaching environments, suspension or termination of employment.